 The Massachusetts Wetland Protection Act (WPA) was enacted in 1957 to protect wetlands of the Commonwealth.
 It allowed each town to create a Conservation Commission to administer this state law at the local level.
 Ipswich was the first town in the Commonwealth to establish a Conservation Commission, on March 3, 1958.
-The Ipswich Conservation Commission is an 7-member, volunteer board who’ve been appointed to protect and uphold the state and local wetland regulations.
-In 2018 we will be celebrating 60 years of protecting wetlands and wildlife in Ipswich.
+The Ipswich Conservation Commission is a 7-member, volunteer board who’ve been appointed by the Town Manager (and approved by the Board of Selectmen) to protect and uphold the state and local wetland regulations.
+In 2018 we are celebrating 60 years of protecting wetlands and wildlife in Ipswich.
 Specifically, the WPA empowers the Conservation Commission to determine if a project will adversely impact the following eight interests:

 Protection of Public and Private Water Supply